powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-iidm-util** *(Removed since v4.0.0)*
 This module provides additional features around the network.
 We removed this module in v4.0.0 and move its content in the `powsybl-iidm-api` module.

+### Network hypothesis

+**powsybl-network-hypothesis**
+This module provides components in order to model network hypotheses.

 ## Simulators

 ### Power flow